 Description.
 Describe the URI using Section 05.02 of this IMC as a guide.

 When opening a URI, clearly state that an URI was identified, and describe the issue with sufficient detail so that another inspector could complete the inspection and documentation effort.
-Indicate whether the issue of concern was, in part, determined to be performance deficiency, violation, or more-than-minor.
+Indicate whether the issue of concern was, in part, determined to be performance deficiency, violation, or more-than-minor and indicate what additional information is needed to make the performance deficiency, violation, or more-than-minor determination.

 When closing a URI, the level of detail devoted to closing URIs depends on the nature and significance of the additional information identified.